webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

       kViewWorldPositionOffset, kViewWorldPositionOffset + 3);
 ```

-Then we can removed these uniforms from our perObject uniform buffer and add the
+Then we can remove these uniforms from our perObject uniform buffer and add the
 global uniform buffer to each object's bind group.

 ```js